 The Sunny SF-XF9925 power cage has a maximum weight capacity of 1,000 lbs (453.5 kg) which is not bad for a home-use power cage.
 In addition, it also applies to the safety bars and j-hooks.

 The base bars of the cage feature anchor points (two on each side), so you can secure it to the floor if you want.
-However, the cage is pretty heavy – approximately 134.5 lbs (61 kg).
+However, the cage is heavy – approximately 134.5 lbs (61 kg).
 Also, you can add weight plates on their storage pegs for extra stability.
-Therefore, anchoring the cage to the floor shouldn’t be necessary unless using the resistance band pins.
+Therefore, anchoring the cage to the floor shouldn’t be necessary unless the resistance band pins are used.

 Other parts and accessories